-As a Venture Capital Trust, it is the Company's specific nature to evaluate the market risk of its portfolio in unquoted companies.
+As a Venture Capital Trust, it is the Company's specific nature to evaluate the market risk of its portfolio in unquoted companies, details of which are shown on pages 27 to 29.
 Market risk is the exposure of the Company to the revaluation and devaluation of investments as a result of macroeconomic changes.
 The main driver of market risk is the dynamics of market quoted comparators, as well as the financial and operational performance of portfolio companies.
 The Board seeks to reduce this risk by having a spread of investments across a variety of sectors.
 More details on the sectors the Company invests in can be found in the pie chart on page 14.